openstack-archive/stx-docs/doc/source/installation_guide/2018_10/duplex.rst

    Enter ! at any prompt to abort...
    ...

-Select [y] for System Date and Time:
+Select [y] for System date and time:

 ::